Overview

 Get started with the API.

 TurboStarter is designed to be a scalable and production-ready full-stack starter kit.
 One of its core features is a dedicated and extensible API layer.
-To enable this in a type-safe manner, we chose Hono as the API server and client library.
+To enable this in a type-safe way, we chose Hono as the API server and client library.

 Why Hono?